burukuru/docs/pages/contributors/2-contributor-faq.md

 ---
-title: Developer FAQ
+title: Contributor FAQ
 keywords: contributors
 last_updated: March 2017
 summary: This is an FAQ for developers working on the GRAKN.AI platform
 tags: [overview]
 sidebar: contributors_sidebar
-permalink: ./contributors/developer-faq.html
+permalink: ./contributors/contributor-faq.html
 folder: overview
 ---

 ## Introduction

+## General Questions

+### How can I contribute to GRAKN.AI?

+We are happy to receive contributions of platform or test code, example projects, bug reports, support to other community members, or documentation (fixes or translation).

+## Developer FAQs

-This page records technical issues that you may hit upon if you're working on a bug fix or feature request within the GRAKN.AI platform.
+This section records technical issues that you may hit upon if you're working on a bug fix or feature request in the GRAKN.AI codebase (that is, working on the GRAKN.AI platform).
 Feel free to edit the page (or suggest edits via Slack) if you have a 'favourite' issue to share with other contributing developers!

-## How do I resolve this weird exception?
+### How do I resolve this weird exception?

 I used to be able to start GraknEngineServer, but now I get this weird exception when running running the `main` in `GraknEngineServer`.
 Stack Overflow recommends excluding the Java servlet API for Apache spark, but then those classes are not provided from elsewhere.